hausen8/cold-end/README.md

 Installation and configuration:

-1) Download and import the following libraries depending on your displays:
+1) Download and import the following libraries depending on your display:

    **SSD1306**
    https://github.com/adafruit/Adafruit-GFX-Library